tmip-emat/tmip-emat/docs/source/emat.scope/scope.file.rst

 measures.

 An example uncertainty input is below.
-This example implements an uncertainty variable with a range between 0.82 and 1.37 with a PERT distribution shaped by a relative peak at 33% and a gamma value of 4.
-There is no correlation between the distribution of this uncertainty variable and other variables in the scope.
-For testing purposes, the default value of this variable is 1.0.
+This example implements an uncertainty variable with a range between 0.82 and 1.37 with a PERT distribution shaped by a relative peak 33% of the distance between lower and upper bounds, and a gamma value of 4.
+There is also a defined correlation between the distribution of this uncertainty variable and two other variables in the scope.
+The default value of this variable is 1.0, which is used for sensitivity testing as the "baseline" value for this parameter on tests where it is not the focus (i.e., when examining single-variable sensitivity on other parameters).

 ::